boomyville/pill-inspector/readme.md

 # Pill Inspector
 Uses computer vision to analyse images of pills

 This Python script uses YOLOv8 and OpenCV to detect and count objects in images.

 ## Training the model
-Setup the following folder structure:

-pill_detection/
-├── data/
-│   ├── images/
-│   │   ├── train/
-│   │   └── val/
-│   └── labels/
-│       ├── train/
-│       └── val/
-└── data.yaml

 Place training images in data/images/train/

+Place training labels (text files) in data/labels/train/

 Place testing images in data/images/val/

+Place testing labels (text files) in data/labels/val/

-Ideally 4:1 ratio
+Ideally have a 4:1 ratio (4 times more images in training than validation)

-Both folders should contain YOLO annotation format
 I used Label Studio running on Docker to perform image tagging

 ### Create a data.yaml file:

-path: path/to/your/pill_detection/data  # replace with absolute path
+path: path/to/pill-inspector/data  # replace with absolute path

 train: images/train

 val: images/val

 nc: 1  # number of classes

 names: ['pill']  # class names

 ### Create a train.py file and then run it: